-Linseed does have good preservative properties and is water resistant, but it’s also flammable, slow-drying, has a sticky finish and doesn’t protect wood from UV sunlight or mildew, so it’s functionality as a modern day wood preserver was questionable.
+Linseed does have good preservative properties and is water resistant, but it’s also flammable, slow-drying, has a sticky finish.
+It also doesn’t protect wood from UV sunlight or mildew, so it’s functionality as a modern day wood preserver is questionable.

 Tung seals moisture out of the wood and dries very clear, however it does take a long time to dry and you may have to apply once or twice a year to your cladding for it to be fully effective.
 Again, this might be a stretch too far these days.

 It can actually be used for all many of timber, both indoors and outdoors.
 It’s supplied in powder that are simply mixed with water and then ready to be painted, sprayed or brushed on.

 One treatment penetrates deep into the wood fibres, creating a natural buffer against water and fungal decay.
 Just a single treatment is enough to last a lifetime – so you’ll certainly get value for money.

 The wood treatment is composed of 100% natural substances derived from minerals.
 It’s an environmentally friendly product, containing no solvents, zero VOCs and won’t leave any harmful substances or residue in soils and water, local wildlife, soils and aquatic life will be completely safe.

 Eco Wood Treatment has been certified by both LEEDS and the Green Building Council.
 The stain leaves a silvery patina, high end weathered look.